2023 is officially over! However, that doesn’t mean that all tax and compliance requirements relating to 2023 have been completed!

-There are various tax and compliance obligations falling in January every year and all companies in the Philippines must be aware of these important requirements and deadlines.
+Various tax and compliance obligations are falling in January every year and all companies in the Philippines must be aware of these important requirements and deadlines.

 However, by registering for Loose-Leaf Books, companies in the Philippines can avail of a much more efficient method or system for maintaining their accounting books throughout the financial year.
 In short – no more requirements to enter transactions by hand in the Manual Books!

 Businesses must, however, understand that after registering for Loose-Leaf Books with the BIR, there remains a January compliance requirement each year that must be complied with by the business.

 If your PH business is registered for Loose Leaf Books of Accounts, every year in January, you will be required to extract the accounting books and ledgers from your accounting system, format the information into a BIR-approved format, print, bind, and then file everything with the BIR (under the specific BIR filing format).

 The deadline for filing the Loose-Leaf Books with the BIR is 15 January every year.

 For more information on Loose-Leaf Books in the Philippines, including registration and annual filings, check out our comprehensive Explainer on Loose Leaf Books of Accounts.

 Finally, make sure to speak with your accountant or bookkeeper here in the Philippines to confirm and clarify the specific requirements when submitting your Loose-Leaf Books this January!
 Also, make sure that this filing is completed by the deadline of 15 January 2024!

 Unless exempt, all registered businesses in the Philippines are required to renew their Business Permit each year with their local Municipality or City Hall.